ReleaseOverflow/DOTA2-Demo_GotoTick-Calculator/README.md

 # DOTA2-Demo_GotoTick-Calculator
 Uses the "copy to clipboard" feature to capture and calculate the exact demo_gototick value for the currently copied time-scheme
+GUI will fleshed out later on, maybe.
+But its working perfectly for what it was made for right now.

 USE: